MRaza98/BIPM/README.md

 analysis of the data quality (data profiling).
 3. Multi-dimensional design of the data mart (conceptual design) (DbVisualizer).
 4. Proof-of-concept implementation of the multi-dimensional design with data warehousing technologies of your choice
-- Parts of the Implementation:
-  a.
-Logical/physical multi-dimensional implementation
+- Logical/physical multi-dimensional implementation
-  b.
-ETL / Data Integration
+- ETL / Data Integration
-  c.
-Dashboard for your data mart that visualizes the KPIs for the business process
+- Dashboard for your data mart that visualizes the KPIs for the business process
-  d.
-Critical reflection of the used data warehousing technologies
+- Critical reflection of the used data warehousing technologies
 5. Process Mining based on the event logs of the operational databases (with a tool of your choice, e.g., Disco or ProM)
 6. Business recommendations for the management and project reflection